Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Introduction

-$\bullet$ We formulate the fully decentralized (consensus-based) optimization problem with AAU, and propose a decentralized SGD with AAU (\DyBW) algorithm that adaptively determines the number of neighbor workers for each worker to perform local model update during the training time.
+$\bullet$ We formulate the fully decentralized optimization problem with AAU, and propose a decentralized SGD with AAU (\DyBW) algorithm that adaptively determines the number of neighbor workers to perform local model update during the training time.

 $\bullet$ To our best knowledge, we present the first convergence analysis of fully decentralized learning with AAU that is cognizant of training process at each worker.
 We show that the convergence rate of \DyBW on both independent-identically-distributed (i.i.d.) and non-i.i.d. datasets across workers is $\mathcal{O}\left(\frac{1}{\sqrt{NK}}\right)$, where $N$ is the total number of workers and $K$ is the total number of communication rounds.
-This indicates that \DyBW achieves a linear speedup of communication w.r.t. $N$ for a sufficiently large $K.$ The state-of-the-art PSGD \cite{lian2017can} and AD-PSGD \cite{lian2018asynchronous} also achieve the same rate with synchronous updates or asynchronous updates with two randomly selected workers in each round, which lead to high communication costs and implementation complexity.
+This indicates that \DyBW achieves a linear speedup of communication w.r.t. $N$ for a sufficiently large $K.$ This is the first linear speedup result for \DyBW, and is highly desirable since it implies that one can efficiently leverage the massive parallelism in large-scale decentralized systems.
+The state-of-the-art PSGD \cite{lian2017can} and AD-PSGD \cite{lian2018asynchronous} also achieve the same rate with synchronous updates or asynchronous updates with two randomly selected workers in each round, which lead to high communication costs and implementation complexity.
 In contrast we have the flexibility to \textit{adaptively} determine the number of neighbor workers for each worker in the system.
-In addition, our proof does not require a bounded gradient assumption.

-$\bullet$ We conduct experiments on image classification (CIFAR-10, MNIST, Tiny-ImageNet) and next-character prediction (Shakespeare) tasks with several representative DNN models, demonstrating that \DyBW substantially accelerates training of DNNs by mitigating the effect of stragglers and consistently outperforms state-of-the-art methods.
+$\bullet$ We conduct experiments on image classification and next-character prediction tasks with several representative DNN models, demonstrating that \DyBW substantially accelerates training of DNNs by mitigating the effect of stragglers and consistently outperforms state-of-the-art methods.

-\textbf{Notation.} Let $N$ be the total number of workers and $K$ be the number of total communication rounds.
-We denote the cardinality of a finite set $\mathcal{A}$ as $|\mathcal{A}|.$ We denote by $\bI_M$ and $\mathbf{1}$ ($\mathbf{0}$) the identity matrix and all-one (zero) matrices of proper dimensions, respectively.
-We also use $[N]$ to denote the set of integers $\{1,\cdots, N\}$.
-We use boldface to denote matrices and vectors, and $\|\cdot\|$ to denote the $l_2$-norm.